kazirahiv/Redis-Push-Notification-To-React/README.md

 # Realtime push notification with Redis

-This is a simple dockerized push notification service using redis to react web.
+This is a simple dockerized push notification service using redis pub/sub.

 ### Installation